grafana/grafana/docs/sources/auth/planning/index.md

 # Planning your IAM integration strategy

-This topic describes the decisions you should make when using an identity and access management (IAM) provider to manage access to Grafana.
-When you prepare before you implement, you can decide which integration strategy best meets your needs.
+This topic describes the decisions you should make when using an Identity and Access Management (IAM) provider to manage access to Grafana.
+IAM ensures that users have secure access to sensitive data and [Grafana resources], simplifying user management and authentication.

-Identity and Access Management (IAM) is needed to handle secure access to [Grafana resources].
-Integrating Grafana with the proper solution is a key step to allow user access to sensitive data and resources, and to simplify user management and authentication.

-## Benefits of having an IAM integration
+## Benefits of integrating with an IAM provider

 Integrating with an IAM provider provides the following benefits: